vmware-samples/vmware-blockchain-samples/vmbc-ethereum/security.md

 Every message transmitted on the Replica Network is then signed with the Replica node private key using the multi-signature scheme.
 To verify the signature, the receiver of the message must know the signing parties' exact order.
 The receiver also gets a bit-vector of signers with the message transmitted with a multi-signed message.

 ##### Transaction Signing and Verification
 VMware Blockchain for Ethereum supports transaction signing using the same method supported in public Ethereum.
-The DApp wallet application cryptographically signs transactions.
+The dApp wallet application cryptographically signs transactions.
 The Replica Network verifies the signature before executing the command.

 Transaction signing protects from non-repudiation.
 This mechanism lets the platform verify that every command originates from the right place so that commands are executed successfully and not rejected by the Replica Network.